emmanueletukudo/teacode-test/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Teacode test

+This is a simple user listing react application with a search filtering feature using react `context` and `hooks`, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is built on the [Materia UI](https://mui.com/) framework with basic configuration.

-## Available Scripts
+## Getting started

+### Installation
+Run the  the command below in project directory:

+### `npm install`
+To install the required dependencies.

 In the project directory, you can run: